-The Root Object contains three types of sub-elements: the Objects defined in TR-181 [13] (applicable only to the "Device" Root Object) or TR-098 [3] (applicable only to the "InternetGatewayDevice" Root Object), Components defined in other specifications such as TR-143 [10] and TR-157 [12] (applicable to both the "Device" and "InternetGatewayDevice" Root Objects), and a single "Services" object that contains all Service Objects associated with specific services.
+The Root Object contains three types of sub-elements: the Objects defined in TR-181i2 [10], Components defined in TR-181i2 or other specifications such as TR-143 [8], and a single "Services" object that contains all Service Objects associated with specific services.

-A single device might include more than one Service Object.
+A single Agent might include more than one Service Object.
 For example, a device that serves both as a VoIP endpoint and a game device, might include both VoIP-specific and game-specific Service Objects.

-A single device might also include more than one instance of the same type of Service Object.
-An example of when this might be appropriate is a TR-069-enabled device that provides an instance of the TR-140 [15] StorageService for each of its attached disks.
+A single Agent might also include more than one instance of the same type of Service Object.
+An example of when this might be appropriate is an Agent that provides an instance of the TR-140 [12] StorageService for each of the device's attached disks.